Velko/8-bit-CPU/README.md

 * Built breadboard prototypes for Clock, Register, Counter, Display and EEPROM burner
 * Built ALU, complete with upgraded Flags register.
 * Wrote some [blog posts][velkoraspi] about the "adventures"
-* Working on Arduino-based testing device.
+* Arduino-based testing device.
 Connect the module, run a command and it verifies that module works as expected.
+* Designed, soldered PCB versions of Register, ALU, Flags and EEPROM programmer
+* Reworked testing device - moved most logic to "client" side.
+Coding in Python is a lot quicker than constantly re-flashing the Arduino.
+Can use unit-test framework, use debugger, quick edits.
+* Beginnings of instruction set.